vincentchachere/osticket-prereqs/README.md

 ### 15.B ) Connect your Virtual Machine to Remote Desktop

-- `Username:` vincentchachere (whatever you typed in at the beginnning of Part B: Step 9)
+- Username: `vincentchachere` (whatever you typed in at the beginnning of Part B: Step 9)

-- `Password:` *YourPassword* (whatever you typed in at the beginnning of Part B: Step 9)
+- Password: `Your Password` (whatever you typed in at the beginnning of Part B: Step 9)

 - Click: `Continue`